Is learning a new language difficult and boring for you?

 They also offer a friend and family plan, where up to four members can get access for $75 a year.
 So, if more than 1 member is interested in this app, this paid plan is quite reasonable.

-Is Lingopie paid plan worth the money?
+Is the Lingopie paid plan worth the money?

 In summary, it is inexpensive and provides value for money based on what it offers.